deepesh1singh/Bias-Variance-Model-/README.md

 - Visualization of results
 - Model interpretation and feature importance

-## Business Applications

-This model can be used by telecommunications companies to:

-1. **Predictive Analytics**: Identify customers at risk of churning
-2. **Customer Retention**: Implement targeted retention strategies
-3. **Resource Allocation**: Focus retention efforts on high-risk customers
-4. **Service Improvement**: Understand factors contributing to customer dissatisfaction

 ## Limitations and Considerations

 1. **Class Imbalance**: 26.54% churn rate requires careful handling